Countries That Singaporeans Can Travel To Amidst COVID-19 Restrictions- 2021 *Updated*

 Do note, however, that visitors to the UK returning to Singapore will have to serve a 14-day quarantine here at a dedicated facility, and bear all the costs of doing so.
 With Greater Manchester joining Liverpool City Region and Lancashire in England’s highest tier of restrictions for residents and Wales entering into a 17-day lockdown, travel to the UK does not seem like a good idea right now even if it is permitted.

-Following previous deferments and delays, Singapore and Hong Kong have once again announced the launch of an Air Travel Bubble.
-Air Travel Bubble between Singapore and Hong Kong will commence on 26 May 2021.
+Following numerous deferments and delays, Singapore and Hong Kong have announced that the Air Travel Bubble between Singapore and Hong Kong has been scrapped.

 PCR Pre-Departure Testing in Singapore